What Is CPIM Certification, and Do I Need It?

 • Managing aspects related to manufacturing finance

-Benefits to being CPIM certified
+Benefits of being CPIM certified

 If you are a supply chain professional or aspire to be one, CPIM is a globally recognized standard for supply chain knowledge and expertise.
 Professionals who hold a CPIM certification are acknowledged as having met rigorous competency standards across diverse supply chain disciplines.
 Specifically, attaining CPIM will enable you to take on the following responsibilities: